kelasol/advanced-git/myNotes/4-Merging_and_Rebasing.md

 - next conflict: reuse the same resolution

 - useful for:
-    - long lived feature breanc (like a refactor)
+    - long lived feature branch (like a refactor)
-    - resbasing
+    - rebasing
 #### How do we use it?
 Turn it on:
 - `git config rerere.enabled true`